 Infant Safe Sleep

-Mental Health America of Lake County’s Infant Safe Sleep program was introduced in 2007, in response to the increase in child fatalities due to positional asphyxiation throughout the state.
+Mental Health America of Northwest Indiana’s Infant Safe Sleep program was introduced in 2007, in response to the increase in child fatalities due to positional asphyxiation throughout the state.
 The infant safety risk continues to plague our community, as one cause of infant mortality.
 Lake County has significantly higher rates of infant mortality than its neighboring counties, and Indiana ranks fifth nationally for infant mortality.
 MHA’s infant safe sleep program promotes safe sleep practices to vulnerable families to reduce the incidence of SIDS.
 Participants complete safe sleep educational training and receive a portable pack ‘n play, with infant insert, for baby to sleep in until the age of one.

 To find out if you qualify or to refer someone to the infant safe sleep program call Carol at 219.736.4955 x108 or email firstname.lastname@example.org.